OutSystems/docs-product/src/develop/ui/patterns/mobile/adaptive/masterdetail.md

     ![](images/masterdetail-7-ss.png)

 1. From the Toolbox, add the **Assign** logic to the client action, and from the  **Value** drop-down, select the Expression Editor.
-Navigate to and double-click the current user Id and click **Done**.
+Navigate to and double-click the current user Id and click **Close**.

     ![](images/masterdetail-8-ss.png)